BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 3. Preserving as much of each Farmers' Stalk, Seed and Pod positions as possible; and
 4. Aligning new capital with previous Stalk and Pod holders.

 This plan is subject to change as conversations with the community and various sources of capital continue.
-Ultimately, the Beanstalk DAO will vote on the final version via Snapshot.
+Ultimately, the Beanstalk DAO will vote on the final version via [Snapshot](https://snapshot.org/#/beanstalkfarms.eth).

 ### Fundraiser (The Barn Raise)

 #### Overview

-On May 2nd, Beanstalk will host the Barn Raise, a public ten-day fundraiser to restore up to 100% of the ~$76M of non-Bean liquidity stolen from the Silo.
+On May 2nd, Beanstalk will host the Barn Raise, a public ten-day fundraiser to restore up to 100% of the ~$77M of non-Bean liquidity stolen from the Silo.
 The Barn Raise will consist of two phases: (1) a seven-day Bidding Period, followed by (2) a three-day Sowing Period.
 This fundraiser presents a unique opportunity for supporters to access a category-defining protocol at a seed-like stage while stepping into pre-existing product-market fit, a proven team, and a steadfast community.
-Any Ethereum wallet will be able to lend to Beanstalk during the Barn Raise via the new Barn Raise Pod Line ("BR Pod Line").
+Any Ethereum wallet will be able to lend to Beanstalk during the Barn Raise via the new Barn Raise Pod Line (BR Pod Line).

-There will be ~76M Soil available during the Barn Raise, meaning that a maximum of $76M can be Sown before the fundraiser ends.
+There will be ~77M Soil available during the Barn Raise, meaning that a maximum of $77M can be Sown before the fundraiser ends.

 #### Bidding Period

-Between **12:00pm EST on 5/2** and **11:59am EST on 5/9**, participants will have the option to submit bids for Pods — Beanstalk's native debt asset — using two parameters:
+Between **4:00pm UTC on 5/2** and **3:59pm UTC on 5/9**, participants will have the option to submit bids for Pods — Beanstalk's native debt asset — using two parameters:

 1.  the Weather for Sowing; and
 2.  the size of the Bid, denominated in USD.